gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * DEV-402: Protect against cookie brute force attacks: delay response on failure.
 * DEV-404: Protect against API token brute force attacks: use Argon2 hashing.
 * DEV-405: Kubernetes pool resources configuration is not persisted
-* DEV-407: Don't Crash when building a local project and Gatling Enterprise user doesn't have permissions on this folder
+* DEV-407: Don't Crash when building a local project and the Gatling Enterprise user doesn't have permissions on this folder
 * DEV-421: PDF Export summary display should display "-" instead of "-1" for undefined metrics
 * DEV-423: PDF Export should honor percentiles and date/time user preferences
 * DEV-424: Changing request in request summary shouldn't drop selected time window